-The actuarial assumptions that determined the total pension liability as of December 31, 2016, were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012, except where required to be different by GASB 68.
+The actuarial assumptions that determined the total pension liability as of December 31, 2017, were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012, except for mortality assumptions.
+Mortality assumptions were updated for the 2017 valuation to reflect projected improvements.

-The long-term expected rate of return on pension plan investments is 8.10%.
+The long-term expected rate of return on pension plan investments is 8.00%.
 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TCDRS Board of Trustees.

 The long-term expected rate of return on TCDRS is determined by adding inflation to expected long-term real returns, and reflecting expected volatility and correlation.
-The capital market assumptions and information below are based on January 2016 information for a 7 to 10 year time horizon.
-The valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a 30-year time horizon; the most recent analysis was performed in 2013.
+The capital market assumptions and information below are based on January 2018 information for a 10-year time horizon.
+The valuation assumption for long-term expected return is re-assessed at a minimum of every four years and is set based on a 30-year time horizon; the most recent analysis was performed in 2017.